rokubun/python_docker/README.md

-# gcc alpine docker
+# Python development docker
-Repository for the Dockerfile for C/C++ development in alpine
+Repository for the Dockerfile for Python development

-This repo contains basic compilation tools (gcc, g++ and cmake), plus some additional libraries (`yaml-cpp`) that are needed.

 To build the container, simply type:

-    docker build -t gcc_alpine_docker .
+    docker build -t python_docker .

-Once you are ready to compile your code, simply enter into the container.
-Assuming that you have a source folder and a test data folder (for the tests), you can mount the paths into the container using `volumes`:

-    source_code=/path/to/source/code
-    test_data_folder=/path/to/test/data
-    install_dir=/path/to/build/dir

-    build=/path/to/build/dira
-    mkdir ${build}  # In order the build folder to be persistent
+If you run the docker without arguments, it will launch `ipython`

-    docker run -ti -v ${source_code}:/tmp/src \
+    docker run -ti -v `pwd`:/tmp/work -w=/tmp/work python_docker

-                   -v ${test_data_folder}:/tmp/data \
+You can also run a Jupyter instance (without requiring password).
+First launch this command:

-                   -v ${build}:/tmp/build \
+    docker run  -ti -v `pwd`:/tmp/work -w=/tmp/work  -p 7777:8888 python_docker  \
-                   -v ${install_dir}:/tmp/install gcc_alpine_docker bash

-# Compiling within the container

-In order to compile the code and launch the tests, once in the container:

-    mkdir tmp
-    cd tmp; cmake <options> ../src
+                        jupyter notebook --no-browser --allow-root --ip=0.0.0.0

+Then proceed to address `localhost:7777` in your browser.